green-party-dublin-central/nh-web/site/content/post/register-to-vote-in-the-general-election.md

 Irish and British citizens resident in Ireland can be added to the Register of Electors.
 Being on the register will allow you to vote in the General Election election.

-Any resident of Ireland (regardless of cizenship) can vote in the June 2024 local elections.
+Any resident of Ireland (regardless of citizenship) can vote in the June 2024 local elections.

+EU citizens resident in Ireland can vote in the June 2024 EU elections.

 ## How do I get on the Register of Electors?